fable-compiler/fable-compiler.github.io/docs/blog/2023/2023-04-20-Better_Typed_than_Sorry.md

 > If you haven't upgraded yet, we recommend you do it soon: there are no breaking changes and you [only need to update a few packages](../2022/2022-09-28-fable-4-theta.html#packages-updated-for-fable-4).

 With Fable 4.1 we are happy to announce one of those targets is ready for prime-time!
-Thanks to the effort of [ncave](https://github.com/ncave) who has been leading the effort to add type annotations to JS output (in spite of my initial reluctance) for a long time, TypeScript compilation started to become a real possibility.
+Thanks to the work of [ncave](https://github.com/ncave) who has been leading the effort to add type annotations to JS output (in spite of my initial reluctance) for a long time, TypeScript compilation started to become a real possibility.
 We have been working together in the last month and TypeScript generated code is almost on par now with JS so we have decided to bump the status from beta to stable 🚀

 Wait a moment, compiling to TypeScript?
 Does this mean I should compile all my JS apps to TypeScript from now on for extra type-safety?
 No, we don't recommend that.
 In fact, you probably shouldn't.
 Many Fable libraries already emit JS code that TypeScript may not accept happily and we cannot control that.
 TypeScript compilation is intended for integrating F# into existing TypeScript and to write libraries that can be published to npm and consumed with a type-safe API.
 This is in line with the focus we are giving to the new language targets: instead of trying to do everything in F#, we will concentrate our efforts on having a great experience with [Domain Programming](https://fsharpforfunandprofit.com/ddd/) in all platforms.
 This means spending less time writing bindings for native libraries and instead working on generating nice code that can be easily consumed.